autocrypt/autocrypt/doc/mua-internals.rst

 core operations
 ------------------

-For the time being, INBOME mandates that clients always add an ``INBOME-Encryption-Info`` header.
+For the time being, INBOME mandates that clients always add an ``INBOME-Encryption`` header.
+This makes it trivial for MUAs which receive mails to determine if the other side supports INBOME or not.

 In order to better understand how MUAs process and use this encryption info we talk about two conceptual core operations: